 Yes, four of Homewood's sites are Medicare and Medicaid certified.
 Knowledgeable staff members are available to discuss what Medicare or Medicaid will cover and to help with the necessary paper work needed for application.

 Homewood is a fee-for-service Continuing Care Retirement Community (CCRC) / Full Service Retirement Community.
 We can provide: housekeeping, laundry, transportation, and nursing services.
-Our CCRCs / Full Service Retirement Communities feature on-site beauty shop/barber shops, convenience stores and a restaurant-style dining room.
+Our CCRCs / Full Service Retirement Communities feature on-site beauty/barber shops, convenience stores, wellness and fitness centers, and a restaurant-style dining room.

 Making the move when you are still healthy and independent is much easier than waiting until you have special needs.
 It's so much easier to adjust when one is still able to make his or her own decisions and become an active part of the community.
 Each site has a representative who can help with the details and decisions that come with any move.

 Do you have private nursing care rooms available?
 If so, how long would it take to have someone admitted?